Karen Kase - Varsity head coach

 Brittany Sebera - JV head coach

 The 2019-20 season wrapped up Karen Kase’s 7th year as head coach of the girls basketball program at Medina and 9th year overall on the coaching staff.
-She was previously an assistant/JV head coach with Coach Hassinger, and now ranks third in all-time coaching victories behind her own two high school coaches - John Semenik & Dale Weygandt.
+She was previously an assistant/JV head coach with Coach Hassinger, and now ranks 2nd in all-time coaching victories between her own two high school coaches - John Semenik & Dale Weygandt.

-Kase's team defeated Brunswick for her 100th career win on Jan.
-29, 2020.
+On Jan 29, 2020, Kase's team defeated Brunswick for her 100th career win.
 The team also claimed the league title for the first time in 7 seasons, winning the 2019-20 Greater Cleveland Conference Championship (tied with Solon at 11-3).
 She --along with her staff of Paula Midlik, Brittany Sebera, Barb Davis-- earned GCC Coach of the Year.
 Six players were also named to the All-GCC Teams, highlighted by Player of the Year Lindsey Linard.

 Kase guided the 2018-19 squad to a 23-3 record which included an 18-0 start to the season, a District Championship, and the Bees’ first berth in the Regionals since 1992-93 when she was a sophomore.
 The team also won the KSA Championship in Orlando, Florida.
 Thanks to the team’s success, she was named the Medina Gazette Winter Coach of the Year.
 Medina has advanced to the District Tournament in 6 of 7 years under the guidance of Kase.